Dexicode123/Free-krunker-settings/README.md

-# VS-Matt-mod
+# free krunker settings
-this mod is public so people can download it
+these settings are public so people can download it